 - Click on the PDF link to save it on your computer.

 - Open the PDF from within Adobe Reader.
 You can now fill and save your form.

-If you decide to use a representative, you must fill out the AINP Use of a Representative form (PDF, 116 KB).
-This fillable form can also be accessed from the Government of Canada.
+If you decide to use a representative, you must fill out the AINP Use of a Representative form (PDF, 86 KB).

 If you use a representative when you apply to Immigration, Refugees and Citizenship Canada for permanent residence, you must use the IRCC Use of a Representative form (PDF, 648 KB).

 Only authorized representatives can charge a fee for their services.
 Before you pay anyone a fee, check their credentials to make sure they are authorized.

 If you use an immigration representative, the AINP and the Government of Canada may still contact you directly about your application or EOI.

 Beware of internet scams and false websites regarding immigration representatives.